zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

 - Input:
   - A (required): A 2D numerical matrix containing logical, integer, or decimal values.
   - d (required): An integer representing the number of times the derivative is computed.
-  - ind (optional): An integer representing the column of A to differentiate.
+  - ind (optional): An integer or a list of integers representing the column or the columns of A to differentiate.
 If provided, only that column is differentiated while the others remain unchanged.
 If omitted, the function differentiates **all** columns.
 - Output:
   - Jacobian (a 2D matrix): A 2D matrix representing the derivatives of `A` after `d` differentiations.
 - Explanation: The `Derivative` function computes the derivative of a matrix **A** a specified number of times (`d`).
 If an optional column index (`ind`) is provided, only that column is differentiated.